pyrddlgym-project/pyRDDLGym-jax/README.md

 ## Running from within Python

-To run the Jax planner from within a Python application, refer to the following example:
+To run JaxPlan from within a Python application, refer to the following example:

 ```python
 import pyRDDLGym